daud177/made-template-ws2324/project/project-plan.md

 Analyzing Degree Programs and Enrollment Trends in German Universities

 ## Main Question
-1. To help Prospective Students select degree programs in Germany
+1. To assist prospective students in making well-informed decisions when choosing degree programs in Germany

 ## Description

-To help Prospective Students visualize which courses are offered Public/Private universities in Germany that have tuition fees or not and which field of study has larger student body.
-Which filed of study demand is increasing and has better scope in Germany.
+Assist prospective students in gaining a clear understanding of course offerings at both public and private universities in Germany, distinguishing between those with tuition fees and those without.
+Additionally, provide insights into the fields of study that attract a larger student population, highlight the areas where demand is steadily increasing, and identify career prospects with promising opportunities in Germany.

 ## Datasources